Fachi-r/go-crud/docs/bc.md

 ## CONDITIONS OF THE LOAN AGREEMENT

-a) The loan is only valid for one academic year/semester but may be renewed on application after production of satisfactory academic results;
+(a) The loan is only valid for one academic year/semester but may be renewed on application after production of satisfactory academic results;

-b) Part of the loan due to the student shall include payment towards insurance of the loan;
+(b) Part of the loan due to the student shall include payment towards insurance of the loan;

-c) Part of the loan due to the student may be paid to the beneficiary through a bank account as funds become available;
+(c) Part of the loan due to the student is paid to the beneficiary through a bank account as funds become available;

-d) Students awarded the loan are expected to meet any shortfall not covered by the loan;
+(d) Students awarded the loan are expected to meet any shortfall not covered by the loan;

-c) Students in receipt of the loan or scholarship provided by the Board will not qualify for any other offer at the same level of qualification.
+(e) Students in receipt of the loan or scholarship provided by the Loans Board will not qualify for any other offer at the same level of qualification.

-f) The loan is given to obtain one study programme and it will not be extended to enable students to undertake an additional or higher qualification than that for which the selection was made.
+(f) The loan is given to obtain one study programme and it will not be extended to enable students to undertake an additional or higher qualification than that for which the selection was made.

 NOTE: The Board will only effect the loan if the student shows evidence of registration with the university and has a valid bank account.